gkapfham/python-talk-abstracts/pycon_education_2025_execexam.md

-# "Using ExecExam to Facilitate Effective Executable Examinations"
+# "ExecExam: A Tool to Facilitate Effective Executable Examinations in Python"

 ## Abstract